Healthcare is very team-focused, our students gain the ability to work with many individuals

-The mission of the Healthcare MBA program at Florida International University is to improve the delivery of health services through education and training of healthcare managers, service to the community and the profession, and research.
-The program provides educational opportunity with a special commitment to multicultural and working students.
-The educational mission is to provide students with professional knowledge and with conceptual, analytical, technical and ethical skills to manage healthcare systems collaboratively with competency, sound decision-making, and integrity.
+The mission of the Healthcare MBA Program at Florida International University is to improve the delivery of health services through the education of healthcare managers, service to the community and the profession, and research.
+The Program provides educational opportunity with a special commitment to multicultural and working students.
+The educational mission is to provide early to mid-level career path students with professional knowledge and with conceptual, analytical, technical, and ethical skills to manage healthcare systems collaboratively with competency, sound decision-making and integrity.

 The vision of the Healthcare MBA program is to become South Florida’s leading healthcare management program known locally, nationally, and internationally for providing quality education, service to community, and research.